I would not say I’m an expert at finding the best car rental prices, but I am pretty good.

 With how costly car rentals can be, I bet you’re wondering how I got such a great deal.
 You may have a getaway, road trip, or some other reason for needing to rent a car.

 I’ll tell you my secret so you can save money too.
-These are the tricks I follow to find a cheap car rental at the best prices.
+These are the tricks I follow to compare car rental prices and find a cheap rental at the best prices.

 Please note: This post may contain affiliate links, but at no additional cost to you.
 For my full disclosure policy, click here.